rabbibotton/clog/README.md

 Status:

 - Connection methods
-  - Websockets - Done
+  - Websockets - DONE
   - AJAX/HTML - to do (In 2021 are there browsers not supporting Websockets?)
   - Long Poll - to do (Needed for websites for webcrawlers and firewalls)
   - Direct API access to native browser components - to do

-- HTML bindings and Browser - to do
+- HTML bindings and Browser
-  - Base (Not per se a binding of Node in DOM but takes its place)
+  - Base system for bindings - DONE
+  - Event system - DONE
   - Base Elements (HTML Elements)
   - Canvas - HTML 5 Canvas bindings
   - SVG - HTML SVG vector graphics